Paragangliomas of the head and neck

-Paragangliomas of the head and neck are rare, representing <0.5% of all head and neck tumours.
+Paragangliomas of the head and neck are rare, representing <0.5% of all head and neck tumors.
 They arise in a number of locations along the carotid sheath and middle ear including the carotid bifurcation, vagal ganglia, jugular bulb, and tympanic plexus.

-For a general discussion of the pathology of these tumours please refer to the paraganglioma article.
+For a general discussion of the pathology of these tumors please refer to the paraganglioma article.

 Overall there is a 3:1 female predominance.
 Two-thirds of cases are diagnosed between the ages of 40 and 60.
 Approximately 25% are multicentric, and these tend to be familial.

-When involving the middle ear cavity, the tumour may grow large and extend into the external ear: these may present with pulsatile tinnitus, cranial nerve palsies (typically IX-XI, Vernet syndrome), or conductive hearing loss.
+When involving the middle ear cavity, the tumor may grow large and extend into the external ear: these may present with pulsatile tinnitus, cranial nerve palsies (typically IX-XI, Vernet syndrome), or conductive hearing loss.
 Direct otoscopic examination may reveal a retrotympanic vascular mass.